B2B Social Media Strategies for Marketers

 What are the best social media platforms for B2B in 2026?

-LinkedIn remains the dominant B2B platform, with 76% of B2B marketers rating it most effective.
+LinkedIn remains dominant, with 76% of B2B marketers rating it most effective.
 YouTube ranks second for educational and search-driven content.
 TikTok and Reddit are emerging for specific audiences, whilst X has been significantly deprioritised.
-The key is choosing 1–2 platforms and investing deeply rather than spreading thin.
+Choose 1–2 platforms and invest deeply rather than spreading thin.

 How do you measure ROI from B2B social media?